Curry tree: Culinary

 The leaves of Murraya koenigii are also used as a herb in Ayurvedic and Siddha medicine in which they are believed to possess anti-disease properties, but there is no high-quality clinical evidence for such effects.

-The seeds may be toxic to humans.
+The berries are edible, but the seeds may be toxic to humans.

 Propagation

 Seeds must be ripe and fresh to plant; dried or shriveled fruits are not viable.
-The skin must peeled off, and this is recommended before planting.
-One can plant the whole fruit, but it is best to remove the pulp before planting in potting mix that is kept moist but not wet.
+The skin must be peeled off, and this is recommended before planting.
+One can plant the whole fruit, but it is best to remove the pulp before planting in a potting mix that is kept moist but not wet.
 Stem cuttings can be also used for propagation.
-In India it is mainly planted privately, but also cultivated commercially to a small extent.
+In the Indian subcontinent, the plant is a fixture in almost every household.
+It is mainly planted privately, but also cultivated commercially to a small extent.
+Because the leaves must be fresh upon use, it is often traded through a small neighborhood or city wide network of farmers, who regularly supply fresh leaves to stall vendors.

 Chemical constituents

 Compounds found in curry tree leaves, stems, bark, and seeds include cinnamaldehyde, and numerous carbazole alkaloids, including mahanimbine, girinimbine, and mahanine.

 Nutritionally, the leaves are a rich source of carotenoids, beta-carotene, calcium and iron.